Pixelated4Now/Furnish/README.md

 - Set custom room dimensions before starting
 - Drag furniture from the sidebar onto the canvas
 - Switch between a top-down 2D view and a perspective 3D view with a smooth camera transition
-- Drag placed furniture to reposition it; pieces snap back if they would overlap
+- Drag placed furniture to reposition it — pieces snap back if they would overlap
 - Rotate pieces through 0°, 90°, 180°, and 270°
 - Select a placed piece to switch between its available colour or material variants
 - AABB collision detection prevents furniture pieces from overlapping
+- Save room designs to the database — designs auto-save as you make changes
+- Load, rename, and delete saved designs from the design selection screen
-- "Add All to Cart" button adds every placed item to the cart in one click
+- "Add All to Cart" adds every placed item to the cart in one click

 ### Auth
 - Sign up and log in with email and password